dataGuyJosh/austracTopicModelling/README.md

 - modelling.py: LDA or top2vec modelling code
 - preprocessing.py: functions related to preprocessing steps
 - pull_data.py: functions related to data entry e.g. to read data from CSV or JSON files, maybe pull data from an API etc...
-- validation.py: model validation code i.e. cross validation, topic coherence
+- validation.py: k-fold or leave-p-out cross validation --> is this possible with LDA?

 # Future Scope
 - perform a literature review of methodologies relevant to topic modelling